lisafast/lacnotredame/content/about/about.md

 3.4	The Board should to the extent possible have representation from all sectors of Lac Notre-Dame and at least one representative from Usher Lake.

-* President Jane Hayward
+* President Lisa Fast
 * Vice-president Robert Boucher
-* Treasurer Lisa Fast
+* Treasurer Jane Hayward
 * Director Dave Hayward
 * Director Erin Jamison (Usher Lake)
-* Director Marie Maissoneuve (volunteered in August 2017)
+* Director Marie Maissoneuve

 Contact us by email at info@lacnotredame.org